 Joe Casey

 The “Joe Casey” entered service in 1994 on the Grand Passage route on Digby Neck.
-A new ferry is being built presently to augment the service and the Joe Casey will provide a standby requirement for that route and others in Nova Scotia.
+It was replaced on this route in 2017 by the Margaret’s Justice.
+The Joe Casey now provides a standby service for this route and Petit Passage route which is also on Digby neck.

 Digby Neck is a Canadian peninsula extending into the Bay of Fundy in Digby County, Nova Scotia.